XanD0K/unit-converter/README.md

 - **History** (`history`, `h`)

-  On CLI mode, user can specify a limit(`--limit` or `-l`), changing the default limit of 10 entries to whatever limit he wants.
+  On CLI mode, users can specify a limit(`--limit` or `-l`), changing the default limit of 10 entries to any limit they want.
   - Enter: `python .\project.py history` or `python .\project.py h`
   - Output:
   ```